-Parallel to the estuary (which is navigable in 4 kilometers, and where from 1958 the famous Descent to Swim is celebrated), a beautiful promenade runs that leads to the small beach of Navia (360 meters).
-In its surroundings there is a large recreational area with a leafy and bucolic pine forest that invites us to rest in its shade.
-The magic of the site is completed with the small lake "Vega de Arenas".
+Parallel to the estuary (which is navigable in 4 kilometers, and where the famous Descent to Swim is celebrated from 1958), a beautiful promenade leads to the small beach of Navia (360 meters).
+A large recreational area with a leafy and bucolic pine forest invites us to rest in its shade.
+The magic of the site is completed with the small lake «Vega de Arenas».

 On the outskirts of the town is also the Parque de Campoamor, dedicated to the great poet and local politician Don Ramón de Campoamor (1817-1901).Text: © Ramón Molleda for desdeasturias.com

 Information of interestIn the Avenida de la Dársena there is the Tourist Office, where routes and plans are advised in the village itself and in the immediate vicinity.

 - From Tuesday to Friday: from 9,30 to 14,00 hours and from 16,00 to 18,00 hours.

 - Saturdays: from 10,00 to 14,00 hours and from 16,00 to 19,00 hours.

 - On Sundays they only open in the morning from 10,00 to 13,00 hours.